waynelinbo/ARC---Sport-at-home/README.md

 1. Connecting ARC & INMP441
 ![INMP441_pins](images/INMP441_pins.png)
 2. Connecting ARC **(Dataport)** & PC by `Micro USB To USB`
-3. Connecting Kinect V2 & PC, then you can test it by `Kinect for Windows SDK 2.0` for confirming it works fine
+3. Connecting Kinect V2 & PC, then you can test it by `Kinect for Windows SDK 2.0` to confirm whether it works fine
 ![Kinect_v2_sdk](images/Kinect_v2_sdk.png)
 ### Download Source Code
 1. Installing `Unity_package` from github